astropy/astropy/docs/development/building_packaging.rst

     Once an option has been added, its value can be looked up using `astropy.setup_helpers.get_distutils_build_option`.

+* :func:`get_external_libraries`
+    This function declares that the package uses libraries that are included in the astropy distribution that may also be distributed elsewhere on the users system.
+It should return a list of library names.
+For each library, a new build option is created, `--use-system-X` which allows the user to request to use the system's copy of the library.
+The package would typically call `astropy.setup_helpers.use_system_library` from its
+    `get_extensions` function to determine if the package should use the system library or the included one.

 The `astropy.setup_helpers` modules includes a :func:`update_package_files`
 function which automatically searches the given source path for ``setup_package.py`` modules and calls each of the above functions, if they